While working on my Linux socket

 for (mimes) |kv| {

-time as well.
+compile time as well.
 You can see this demonstrated in my automata article.
-This simply happens
+This simply

-when turning on optimisations and avoiding things which will hide the
+happens when turning on optimisations and avoiding things which will

 Frankly I’m finding it increasingly difficult to draw solid comparisons at this point.
 While writing this article I keep discovering things I could do differently in both Zig and C. However I feel like it is time to cap this off.